12 Depression Busters for New Moms

-Journalist Tracy Thompson begins her insightful book, “The Ghost in the House” with two brilliant lines: “Motherhood and depression are two countries with a long common border.
+Journalist Tracy Thompson begins her insightful book, “The Ghost in the House” (affiliate link) with two brilliant lines: “Motherhood and depression are two countries with a long common border.
 The terrain is chilly and inhospitable, and when mothers speak of it at all, it is usually in guarded terms, or in euphemisms.”
 Which is why you need to start talking …. often, for long periods of time, and loudly.
 But with safe people.

 4. Find safe people.

 How do you find these so-called “safe people” who won’t report you to the pope or child services for saying things like you want your body back, you want your old life back, and at times you wonder if you made the right decision by having sex with your husband without a birth control method in place?
 That’s tough, and like so much else in life, you just need to feel your way through.
 I personally look for a sense of humor.
 Any mom who can laugh at the squash stains on her new Ann Taylor sweater is a candidate.
 The mom who left the playgroup 15 minutes early to get in the half-hour pre-nap ritual is definitely not.